Did you know?

-Visual arts, urban design and heritage assets are all combined into 1 experience aimed at uniting all segments of a formerly divided community and showing the world what magic exists in the post-apartheid era.
+Visual arts, urban design and heritage assets are combined into an experience aimed at uniting all segments of a formerly divided community and showing the world what magic exists in the post-apartheid era.

-These are landmarks that always made Central special.
-Nowadays, however, there are more contemporary elements added to the reserve.
-There is the large metal cut-out resembling Nelson Mandela, fist raised in triumph, leading a line of South Africans as they vote peacefully on 27 April 1994.
+Among many longstanding landmarks you'll find that more contemporary elements have been added.
+There is a large metal cut-out of Nelson Mandela, fist raised in triumph, leading a line of South Africans representing the voters who cast their ballots in the country's first democratic elections on 27 April 1994.

-Across the lawns there are sheltered booths of sea-blue hues, in the shape of ship sails.
-Near the terraced houses is a massive set of silver pipes that catch the famous winds of Port Elizabeth and turn them into tunes.
-And across from the elegant Edward Hotel, is a modern statue of a female holding a chair – open for interpretation by any passer-by.
-Sometimes, that’s the real charm of public art.
+Across the lawns there are sheltered booths of sea-blue hues, in the shape of ships' sails.
+Near the terraced houses is a massive set of silver pipes that catch the famous winds of Port Elizabeth to create haunting music.
+And across from the elegant Edward Hotel is a stainless steel statue of a woman holding a chair – she represents the contribution made by women past and present of Nelson Mandela Bay.

-Stroll about this outdoor display and you’ll be exposed to the best elements of the Eastern Cape: the indigenous peopls, the settlers, modern-day sports personalities, Karoo scenes complete with windmills and springbok, nautical settings, and even modern-day traffic circles.
+Stroll about this outdoor display and you’ll be exposed to the best elements of the Eastern Cape: the province's indigenous people, the settlers, modern-day sports personalities, Karoo scenes complete with windmills and springbok, nautical settings, and even modern-day traffic circles.

-Then walk down the coloured steps past posted artworks, which continue to tell the South African story.
-Look back up at the lighthouse and you’ll see a wall with more incredibly finished figures: taxi passengers, newspaper vendors and jazz trumpeters, to name a few.
+Then take a stroll down the coloured steps past posted artworks that continue to tell the South African story.
+Look back up at the lighthouse and you’ll see a wall adorned with an assortment of figures: taxi passengers, newspaper vendors and jazz trumpeters, to name a few.

-Art Route 67 has also been designed as an important tourism hub for the city, paying respect to its heritage, culture and arts.
+Route 67 has been designed as an important tourism hub for the city, paying respect to its heritage, culture and arts.
 And as you stand next to a celebrating Mandela, raise your fist with his and wish the City of Port Elizabeth and all its people well ...